Shape of My Heart (Noah and the Whale song)

-"Jocasta" was able to make it onto the album, but "Jealous Kind of Love" did not.

 Music video

 Original release

 The music video was released onto YouTube on 8 April 2008.

 It is an homage to the many sci-fi and horror movies made from the 1950s to the 1980s by the famous Mexican wrestler El Santo.
 It has him starting off with a sombrero playing a guitar and a girl fanning herself, the rest beating up a whale.
 Then a man with a mask walks by and gets showered by petals of flowers, he then enters the house and saves a woman from a communist, and starts working out but then he gets interrupted by Wolf Boy whom he defeats.
 He is then seen peeing and defeats Vampirella after washing his hands.
 He later defeats Mr. One Eye and Killer Robot whilst the band play in the background.
 He and the girl defeat Frank; she smashes a bottle over his head, they fall in love and kiss whilst the band high-five.